jimasp/behave-vsc/README.md

   - A. Consider if you can group your feature files into subfolders, i.e. don't just use tags, then you can select to run any folder/subfolder from the test tree in the UI and/or combine it with tags.

-  - B. Consider if you can use a naming scheme for feature folders that will allow you to leverage the filtering above the test tree in the test explorer UI to enable you to run just those tests.
+  - B. Consider if you can use a naming scheme for feature subfolders/files that will allow you to leverage the filtering above the test tree in the test explorer UI to enable you to run just those tests.

   - C. Run tagged tests:
     - Via the `Run Tests with Tags` profile in the test explorer (or via the `>` and `Execute using profile` in the feature file).
 Note that this can be further filtered by your selection in the test tree.
     - Via run profiles.
 Use the `behave-vsc.runProfiles` to set up run profiles in the test explorer.
-Remember however that (a) the test tree selection determines the behave command line, and equally (b) the UI will only update the tests you filtered/selected in the test tree.
+Remember however that (a) the test tree selection determines the behave command line, and (b) the UI will only update the tests you filtered/selected in the test tree.
 This combination actually makes it very flexible, e.g. you can select to run a single folder of feature tests with a given tag.
 An example `runProfiles` section might look like this:

       ```json
       "behave-vsc.runProfiles": {
           "tagA profile": {
               "tagExpression": "@a",
-              "envVars": {
+              "envVarOverrides": {
                   "var1": "1-a",
                   "var2": "2-a"
               },
           },
           "tagBorC profile": {
               "tagExpression": "@b,@c",
-              "envVars": {
+              "envVarOverrides": {
                   "var1": "1-bc",
                   "var2": "2-bc"
               },